junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 "Good, I think," she answered, meeting Aunty Elena's eyes.

 "The heat got better, finally."
-Elena told her, giving her a small relieved smile.
+Elena told her, giving her a small, relieved smile.
 "Anywhere still hurts?"

 Daphne stretched out her arms, they had some energy now, she realized, not much but some, something hadn't happened for a long time.
 She told Elena that.

-"That's good to hear, must be all the resting and food we managed to find."
+"That's good to hear, must be all the rest and food we managed to get."
 Elena said, standing up now and ready to head out.

 "Where are you going?"
 Daphne bent up her upper body, eyes following Elena.